ryoyakawai/x-tonegenerator/README.md

 # x-tonegenerator
 ## Live Demo
 [https://ryoyakawai.github.io/x-tonegenerator/](https://ryoyakawai.github.io/x-tonegenerator/)
+(MIDI device is required to run this demo.)

 ## What is this?
 This is a Polymer Element of "PCM Tone Generator" powered by Web Audio.